 - Economical renovations

-Integrating BI with pre-existing work orders and facility maintenance software, retrieving O&M manuals, floor plans and asset information have improved value to organisations of up to 45%
+Integrating BI with pre-existing work orders and facility maintenance software, retrieving O&M manuals, floor plans and asset information have improved value to organizations of up to 45%

-With the advancement in technology, facility management teams can now manage maintenance, operations, sustainability and tenant experience through mobile solutions like Pazo, built for the deskless workforce.
-Automation provide FM teams with:
+With the advancement in technology, facility management teams can now manage maintenance, operations, sustainability, and tenant experience through mobile solutions like Pazo, built for the deskless workforce.
+Automation provides FM teams with:

 - Enhanced visibility throughout the entire facility workflow

 - Insights through constant analysis of real-time and historical data such as costs, vendor performance, and operational efficiency

 - Automatic escalations and alerting relevant stakeholders during emergencies

 As with every decision-making within the organization, FM teams need to take into consideration how innovation will affect the facility and processes on a social, economic, and technical level.
 With careful thought, FMs will be able to capitalize on the technologies available in order to create a more efficient and productive environment where the team can flourish.